trey-dew/Media-Recommender/README.md

 # Media-Recommender
-recommends other media based off movies, books, or music from user preferences.
+recommends other media based off movie prefence and allows you too search for movies also.